obestwalter/i3configger/README.md

 ## Why?

-* To be able to split my long and messy config file in many short, aptly named, messy files
+* To be able to split my long and messy config file in many short, aptly named, messy config files
 * To be able to assign variables to variables (`set $var $otherVar`)
-* To bea able to use variables in `i3status.conf`
+* To be able to also use variables in i3status configurations
 * To be able to change the config dynamically without having to manually make changes to the config file

 ## Usage